BerkCakir/BaseApplication/README.md

 # BaseApplication
-A layered MVC application with EntityFramework and can be a starting point for developing simple and similar applications
+A layered MVC application with EntityFramework and could be a starting point for developing simple and similar applications

 ## What is Inside